Neurosurgeon vs. Orthopaedic Spine Surgeon

 A neurosurgeon is concerned primarily with diagnosis and treatment.
 After the surgery is completed, the patient moves on to rehabilitation therapy, usually in another facility, and is not under the direct care of the neurosurgeon any more.
 Neurosurgeons typically work in hospitals, and once the patient is discharged, they may have minimal contact with the patient.

 An orthopaedic spine surgeon, on the other hand, is a specialist concerned specifically with the spine or back and neck.
 An orthopaedic spine surgeon’s focus is much less broad.
 He or she is working on backs and necks all day, every day.

 An orthopaedic spine surgeon follows the patient from prevention, to diagnosis, to treatment, through rehabilitation.
-After treatment, the patient will remain under the direct supervision of the orthopaedic spine surgeon.
+After treatment, the patient will remain under the direct supervision of the spine surgeon.
 The orthopaedic spine surgeon follows the progress of the patient through physical therapy until the patient is fully rehabilitated.

 Orthopaedic spine surgeons work in hospitals as well as in practices.
-Often times the orthopaedic spine surgeon is affiliated with a practice but performs surgeries at the hospital or at an outpatient surgery facility.
+Often the orthopaedic spine surgeon is affiliated with a practice but performs surgeries at the hospital or an outpatient surgery facility.
 After surgery, the orthopaedic surgeon will continue to have contact with the patient with follow up visits and follow the patient’s progress through rehabilitation.